developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 		devicePort: 6101
 		...

 **NOTE**: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
-If using Bluetooth, the printer should be set to "discoverable."
+If using Bluetooth, the printer should be in "discoverable" mode.

 ###Finding via USB
-Printing via USB is supported from Zebra enterprise mobile computers only to [Zebra's supported printers](/enterprise-browser/1-4/?Printers), which must be connected **using an OTG cable or adapter.**  Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.
+Printing via USB is supported from Zebra enterprise mobile computers only to [Zebra's supported printers](/enterprise-browser/1-4/guide/about/#printers), which must be connected **using an OTG cable or adapter.**  Windows Mobile/CE devices also must be in "Host Mode," which is found under USB Config in the Settings panel.

-**Use the `search.Printers` method and the `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device's USB port**:
+**Use the `search.Printers` method and the** `CONNECTION_TYPE_USB` **parameter to search for printer(s) connected to the mobile device's USB port**:

 	:::javascript
 	var printers = [];